Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 The *UV Project* Modifier acts like a slide projector.
-It emits a UV map from the negative Z axis of a controller object (such as an :doc:`empty </modeling/empties>`), and applies it to the object as the "light" hits it.
-It can optionally override the object's face texture.
+It emits a UV map from the negative Z axis of a controller object (such as an :doc:`empty object </modeling/empties>`), and applies it to the object as the "light" hits it.

 `Download an example <https://wiki.blender.org/wiki/File:Uvproject.blend>`__.